ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ```
 > The above command <mark>sudo get-apt update</mark> downloads package information from all configured sources.

+> Download the public signing key for the Kubernetes package repositories.
+The same signing key is used for all repositories, so you can disregard the version in the URL: Ref: https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/

 ```
 curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.28/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg
 ```
-> The above command downloads a gpg signature from <mark>https://packages.cloud.google.com/apt/doc/apt-key.gpg</mark> which is then piped to <mark>sudo apt-key add -</mark> (the - mean "read from standard input") which adds the key to the list of known apt keys.
-Ref: https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/

 ```
 echo "deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.28/deb/ /" | sudo tee /etc/apt/sources.list.d/kubernetes.list
 ```
 > The above command prints out the line describing the relevant repository and this is piped to <mark>sudo tee</mark> as a way of writing to <mark>/etc/apt/sources.list.d/kubernetes.list</mark>.
+Replace the <mark>apt<mark> repository definition so that <mark>apt</mark> points to the new repository instead of the Google-hosted repository.
+Make sure to replace the Kubernetes minor version in the command below with the minor version you're currently using.

 * Install the Python, AWS CLI, Kubectl workloads, using the following commands: